InitRoot/onesixtyonewin/README.md

 Attempt to port OneSixtyOne to windows

 Note: Lots of bugs, work in progress!
+Not in a working state at all.
+But hang in there...